FAQ: Custom Portfolios for Advisors

-Build your own custom model portfolios of ETF funds while leveraging all of Betterment’s sophisticated portfolio management features.
+Build your own custom model portfolios of ETFs while leveraging all of Betterment’s sophisticated portfolio management features.

 - automated rebalancing

 - tax-loss harvesting